OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:36

-“Which of these three do you think was a neighbour to the man who fell into the hands of robbers?”
+“Which of these three do you think proved to be a neighbour to the man who fell into the hands of robbers?”

 ## Luke 10:37